adit26data/adit26data/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
 - 🏦 I'm a computer science student enrolled at VIT,Vellore and I am passionate about learning new technologies.
     <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 💻 I enjoy working with include **HTML, CSS, React, Javascript and Node.
+- 💻 I enjoy working with **HTML, CSS, React, Javascript and Node.
 I am well versed with web development technologies**
 - 💬 Talk to me about football, books, carrom, history, fils and pretty much anything else.
 - 👯 We can connect to play some games like AmongUS, Stumble Guys and Racing games.